 Up until now, beacons (they are micro-transmitters which collect and transmit location-based services/data via connected smartphone apps) have been primarily used by many retailers to send custom-tailored offers directly to the nearby customers’ smartphones.
 Also, the potential of using beacons to enhance building occupant interaction and workplace experience is however not any far-off fantasy.

-If you are planning to improve your facilities management structure you will have to introduce and implement IoT in your organization.
-The importance of IoT can be easily understood with Mr. Bill Gates’ quote when he said- “If you invent a breakthrough in artificial intelligence, so machines can learn, that is worth 10 Microsofts.”
+If you are planning to improve your facilities management services or structure you will have to introduce and implement iOT in your organization.
+The importance of iOT can be easily understood with Mr. Bill Gates’ quote when he said- “If you invent a breakthrough in artificial intelligence, so machines can learn, that is worth 10 Microsofts.”

 When all the things are in the right place, PAZO can also assist you to save money and improve your ROI by streamlining all operations, including management and security.